Federal-state financial relations

-The key principles that the federalism reform process aims to address include: subsidiarity; equity, efficiency and effectiveness of service delivery; national interest, accountability and outcomes; durability; and fiscal sustainability.
+The key principles that the federation reform process aims to address include: subsidiarity; equity, efficiency and effectiveness of service delivery; national interest, accountability and outcomes; durability; and fiscal sustainability.

 A number of issues papers have been released and public consultation forums held to consider the issues of federalism.
-A draft Discussion Paper was released in June 2015, to be followed by release of the Green Paper, and the White Paper by the end of 2015 or early 2016.
+A draft Discussion Paper was released in June 2015, and will be followed by the release of the Green Paper.
+The White Paper is expected to be released in early 2016.

 Tax Reform White Paper